“Diverse careers are available to musicians because people worldwide consume huge amounts of music-related products and services every day.”

-The ‘advantages’ we need to gain arise when our music and our marketing strategies set us apart, inspiring fans to buy our concert tickets, downloads, and merchandise.
+The “advantages” we need to gain arise when our music and our marketing strategies set us apart, inspiring fans to buy our concert tickets, recordings, and merchandise.

 To succeed, then – and I mean succeed personally and professionally – we need to acquire high-levels of artistry as well as smart business practices.

-Taking the business perspective for a moment, in a post on the Harvard Business Review Blog, Chris Zook reveals 3 principles that enable businesses to outshine rivals, and we musicians can readily adapt his points to align our art-making with successful commerce.
+Taking the business perspective for a moment, in a post on the Harvard Business Review Blog, Chris Zook reveals 3 principles that enable businesses to outshine rivals, and we musicians can readily adapt his points to align our art-making with actions that generate revenue.

-I summarize Zook’s 3 principles below and apply them to performers, but the concepts pertain equally to presenters, composers, independent music teachers, and diverse entrepreneurs.
+I summarize and adapt Zook’s 3 principles below and apply them to performers, but the concepts pertain equally to composers, presenters, independent music teachers, and diverse entrepreneurs.

 1. Clear Differentiation

-To help counteract this tendency, we do well to seek feedback on our work – say, from listeners, fans, colleagues and mentors – and then apply the criticism we receive.
+To help counteract such a tendency, we do well to seek feedback on our work – say, from listeners, fans, colleagues and mentors – and then apply the criticism we receive.

-2. Clarity of and Commitment to Core Values
+2. Clarity of & Commitment to Core Values

 When we map out potent artistic visions and commit to them, we work with enthusiasm and draw fans who share our values.